GusVilla303/bball_games/README.md

 B-Ball Games is an individual side project, which is currently in its early stages.
 The app is able to retrieve location information for all Denver Recreation Centers (via http://data.denvergov.org) by running a `rake task` command through the terminal.

-To retrieve the most up-to-date Denver Rec Center locations information:
+To retrieve the most up-to-date Denver Rec Center locations information, run the following command:
 ```shell
 rake locations:generate
 ```